geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 PointPlacement
 --------------

-When you use a <PointPlacement> element, the geometry you are labeling will be reduced to a single point (usually the "middle" of the geometry - see algorithm below for details).
+When you use a <PointPlacement> element, the geometry you are labeling will be treated as a single point (usually the "middle" of the geometry - see algorithm below for details).
 You can control where the label is relative to this point using the options:

 .. list-table::
    :widths: 30 70